auth0/auth0-PHP/README.md

 > I am not using composer, my host does not allow using Composer

 This package uses composer for mantianing dependencies.
-However, if you cannot use comoser for some reason follow the following steps
+However, if you cannot use composer for some reasons.
+Please follow the following steps and upload these dependencies manually.

 - Download and install composer on your local environment.
 - Install auth0-PHP using composer.